PeerHeer/nbt-comparisons/README.md

 #### Comparison
 1. The higher integral parts are compared.
 If these are not equal, the comparison yields a result immediately.
 Otherwise, go to step 2.
 2. The lower integral parts are compared.
 If these are not equal, the comparison yields a result.
 Otherwise, go to step 3.
-3. The fractional parts are compared and the final result is returned.
+3. If at least one of the numbers is a `float` or `double`, the fractional parts are compared and the final result is returned.

 ### Generic comparison
 #### Representation